TacticalMetaphysics/Lisien/lisien/design.rst

 through the above process for every entity that had *ever* existed, to check if it still does, this would be uselessly slow.
 So, every time an entity is created or deleted in Lisien, it's added to, or removed from, a set corresponding to the relevant entity collection.

-In fact, since these sets are versioned the same way as facts in general, they're actually instances of ``frozenset``.
-However, unlike the other versioned caches, keycaches are not persisted to disk.
+These sets are versioned like any other game variable, but not persisted to disk.

 A special keycache is the contents cache, for the case where one node is inside another.
 Nodes may be turned into "things" that are located in